 To play “Heisenberg’s Uncertain Pinball”, you will need just some minutes of your time and a working webcam.
 Why the webcam?
-Well, because this crazy pinball video game monitors your eyebrow movements and let the bumpers react to them!
-And that isn’t the only strange as well as amazing innovation.
+Well, because this crazy pinball video game monitors your eyebrow movements and lets the bumpers react to them!
+And that is not the only strange as well as amazing innovation.

 As the title already implies, the physics in “Heisenberg’s Uncertain Pinball” work in an unconventional way based on the infamous uncertainity principle.
 Not sure what it was about?
 No problem, here is a short summarization from Wikipedia: “[The] uncertainty principle states that the more precisely the position of some particle is determined, the less precisely its momentum can be predicted from initial conditions, and vice versa.”
 That means in its extreme version, that you can either know the position or the momentum of something for sure, but never both at the same time.